E3SM-Project/polaris/docs/users_guide/machines/chicoma.md

 ### config options

-Here are the default config options added when you choose `-m chicoma-cpu` when setting up test cases or a test suite:
+Here are the default config options added when you choose `-m chicoma-cpu` when setting up tasks or a suite:

 ```cfg
 # The paths section describes paths for data and environments